xshou1990/event-former/README.md

-# Self-Supervised Contrastive Pre-Training for Multivariate Temporal Point Processes
+# SELF-SUPERVISED CONTRASTIVE PRE-TRAINING FOR MULTIVARIATE EVENT STREAMS

-Source code for Self-Supervised Contrastive Pre-Training for Multivariate Temporal Point Processes
+Source code for SELF-SUPERVISED CONTRASTIVE PRE-TRAINING FOR MULTIVARIATE EVENT STREAMS

-# Run the code for  Self-Supervised Contrastive Pre-Training for Multivariate Temporal Point Processes
+# Run the code for  SELF-SUPERVISED CONTRASTIVE PRE-TRAINING FOR MULTIVARIATE EVENT STREAMS

 ### Dependencies
 * Python 3.7.